 - Previous test results

 As with all cancers, early detection and treatment is important.
 However, early detection of ovarian cancer is difficult.
+There are no effective screening methods before cancer is suspected.
 Often, women don’t have any symptoms until the tumor is large or in later stages of the disease.
 In fact, 70% of epithelial ovarian cancers are not found until the disease is in an advanced stage and has spread to other parts of the body, most commonly the abdomen.

 In addition to a physical exam, the following tests may be used to diagnose ovarian cancer:

-Blood tests/CA-125 assay.
+- Blood tests/CA-125 assay.
 There is a blood test that measures a substance called CA-125, a tumor marker, which is found in higher levels in women with ovarian cancer.
 Woman younger than 50 with conditions such as endometriosis, pelvic inflammatory disease, and uterine fibroids may also have an increased CA-125 level.
-This test is more accurate in postmenopausal women.
-Other tumor marker tests are available such as HE4 and OVA-1, as well, and may help. evaluate women with ovarian cysts who may have ovarian cancer.
+This test is more accurate in women who have had menopause.
+Other tumor marker tests are available, such as HE4 and OVA-1, and may help evaluate women with ovarian cysts who may have ovarian cancer.

-Computed tomography (CT or CAT) scan.
+- Computed tomography (CT or CAT) scan.
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
+Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a pill to swallow.
 A CT scan can also be used to measure the tumor’s size.
-While the technology of CT scanning has continued to evolve, tumors or abnormalities under about 5 mm (1/5th an inch) are difficult to see.
-To help, a contrast medium (a special dye) is injected into a patient’s vein or given orally (by mouth) or rectally to provide better detail.
+While the technology of CT scanning has continued to evolve, tumors or abnormalities under about five millimeters (1/5th of an inch) are difficult to see.

-Lower gastrointestinal (GI) series.
-This is a series of x-rays of the colon and rectum taken after the patient has a barium enema (a procedure that delivers a special dye into the rectum and colon through the anus).
+- Lower gastrointestinal (GI) series.
+This is a series of x-rays of the colon and rectum taken after the patient has a barium enema, which is a procedure that delivers a special dye into the rectum and colon through the anus.
 The barium highlights the colon and rectum on the x-ray, making it easier to identify a tumor or abnormal area in those organs.
-This test is used occasionally for ovarian cancer.
+This test is used occasionally particularly if there is concern for a blockage in the large intestine by cancer.